 Infections of the lungs, wounds, urinary tract and bloodstream can be contracted in hospital.
-These are called hospital-acquired infections or HAI.
+These are called healthcare-associated infections or HAI.
 There are things you can do before and during your stay in hospital that will help reduce the chance of getting sick during your stay.

 All hospitals have infection control procedures and policies, and staff take every precaution to avoid infections.
 However, the risk of infection can never be completely eliminated and some people have a higher risk of acquiring an infection than others.

 Lung, wound, urinary tract and bloodstream infections can be picked up during a stay in hospital.
 These are called healthcare-associated infections or HAI.
 They are also known as nosocomial infections.
 There are things you can do before and during your stay in hospital that will help reduce the chance of picking up extra infections.

 An infection is a disease caused by micro-organisms like viruses, fungi, bacteria or parasites.
 These micro-organisms are often called ‘bugs’ or ‘germs’.
 Bacteria are the most common cause of HAI.

 HAI usually occurs two to three days after admission to hospital.
 These infections occur at a cost to the community and the patient because they cause: